AWS Datasource Plugin

 application/json:

-In workflow we need to mention datasource.aws.${serviceName}.${method} as function fn to perform operations in this case datasource.aws.s3.listObjects.
+In function we need to mention datasource.aws.${serviceName}.${method} as function fn to perform operations in this case datasource.aws.s3.listObjects.

 import { GSContext, GSDataSource, GSStatus } from "@godspeedsystems/core";